Authenticate with access tokens

 Check the API access scopes of the host VM

 Check the current access scope setting of the SAP LT Replication Server host VM.
-If the VM already has full access to all Cloud APIs, you don't need to change the access scopes.
+If the VM already has full access to all Cloud APIs, then you don't need to change the access scopes.

 Google Cloud console